axblueblader/pacman_project/REPORT.md

 - Stochastic: We don't have any kind of prediction so it really depends on luck to get the highest score.
 - May miss out in the case of "gold mines" (many foods next to each other but they are placed extremely far away).
 - Run time depends on the randomed number of steps.

+### Level 4
+- Can run but can't be drawn yet

+#### Algorithm
+- Pacman will perform BFS in 4 direction to find the closest food and move towards it
+- Ghosts will use A star with Manhattan distance to Pacman to chase Pacman
+- If Pacman sees a ghost within a Manhattan distance of 2 blocks away, it will not proceed in that direction.
+#### Pros
+- Easy implementation.
+- Deterministic.
+- Ghost chasing Pacman lowers the possible paths Pacman can take, which forces Pacman to travel more and get lower scores.
+#### Cons
+- Slow running time
+- High memory usage
+- Ghosts only chase and doesn't try to block Pacman's path to food